Saanvirk/EdgeTrade-Cart-from-the-future/readme.md

 src/App.js — Main app component managing routing, state, and rendering

 How to Use
+1.)
 Launch the app and tap the "Start" button to begin.

+2.)
 Navigate through the splash and brand introduction screens.

-Browse products and tap any item to view its details and interact with its 3D model.
+3.)Browse products and tap any item to view its details and interact with its 3D model.

-Use zoom and rotation controls to examine products closely.
+4.)Use zoom and rotation controls to examine products closely.

-Add desired products to your shopping cart.
+5.)Add desired products to your shopping cart.

-Access the cart to review selected items and their quantities.
+6.)Access the cart to review selected items and their quantities.

-(Future) Use the AI chat feature to get shopping assistance.
+7.)(Future) Use the AI chat feature to get shopping assistance.

-Planned Enhancements
-Full integration of an AI chatbot to provide personalized shopping help and product suggestions.

-Implementation of a checkout process for completing purchases.

-Addition of more detailed and realistic 3D product models.

 Contributors
 Jimmy Wu — Lead Developer